 1. Summit Camelback Mountain at sunrise

 Camelback Mountain is one of Scottsdale’s classic summit hikes, and it’s perfect for year-round hiking.
 Of course, this one belongs on every list of things to do in Scottsdale…but we’re recommending it with a twist.
-Instead of going up later in the day with the crowds of people, I recommend getting up early and hiking up with the rising sun.
+Instead of going up later in the day with the crowds of people, I recommend getting up early and tackling one of the beautiful hikes near Phoenix & Scottsdale with the rising sun.
 Not only will the trails be less crowded, but the air will be cooler and the sun along the horizon makes for some gorgeous morning lighting across the landscape.

 There are two different routes you can take to the peak – Echo Canyon and Cholla Trail.
 Echo Canyon is a longer, more gradual incline to the top, at 4.5 miles out and back.
 For a more thrilling challenge, you can do the shorter and more technical ascent: Cholla Trail.
 This route involves some scrambling and isn’t for the faint of heart!

 2. Go kayaking on the Lower Salt River